biasvariancelabs/aitlas/README.md

 **Note:** You will have to download the datasets from their respective source.
 You can find a link for each dataset in the respective dataset class in `aitlas/datasets/` or use the **AiTLAS Semantic Data Catalog**

 ---

-# AiTLAS Semantic Data Catalog of Earth Observation (EO) datasets (beta)

-A novel semantic data catalog of numerous EO datasets, pertaining to various different EO and ML tasks.
-The catalog, that includes properties of different datasets and provides further details for their use, is available [here](http://eodata.bvlabs.ai)

 # Citation
 For attribution in academic contexts, please cite this [work](https://arxiv.org/abs/2201.08789) as
 ```